glemiere/driftlock/README.md

 - When `true`, Driftlock runs a full `build` → `lint` → `test` cycle once before any auditor executes, to establish baseline health.
 - When `false`, the orchestrator skips this baseline check and proceeds directly to auditor plans.

+### Pull request automation

+When Driftlock is running on a `driftlock/*` branch and has committed changes, it can open a GitHub PR when the run ends.

+- `pullRequest.enabled` — enable/disable automatic PR creation.
+- `pullRequest.formatter` — `{ path, schema, model }` used to generate a PR title/body summary of all committed plans (falls back to `gh pr create --fill` if summarization fails).

 Retry-related caps can also be tuned: